 Skip to main content

-The University of North Carolina (UNC) Hospitals Beacon Program provides comprehensive, coordinated care to UNC Health System’s patients, families, and employees experiencing a variety of interpersonal abuse.
+The University of North Carolina (UNC) Health Beacon Program provides comprehensive, coordinated care to UNC Health System’s patients, families, and employees experiencing a variety of interpersonal abuse.
 It includes services for children, victims of domestic abuse, or intimate partner violence (IPV), human trafficking, sexual assault, and the elderly and vulnerable populations.
 The program provides medical and psychological assessments, brief supportive counseling, and education for patients, employees and staff.
-Any patient who has experienced physical abuse, threats, emotional abuse, sexual abuse, or other violence is eligible.
+Any patient or UNC Health employee who has experienced physical abuse, threats, emotional abuse, sexual abuse, or other violence is eligible.

 Services can be provided at all UNC Hospitals and clinics in person or by phone.